ReverendRetro/SimpleDiscordRSS/README.md

 # SimpleDiscordRSS
 A basic bot to fetch RSS feeds and send them to a Discord channel via webhooks.
 No limit on feeds, channels, servers.
 Easy to self host at home or on a remote server.
 Just a Simple Discord RSS Bot with intuitive Web UI

 A lightweight, self-hostable Discord bot that fetches RSS/Atom feeds and posts new entries to your server using webhooks.
 It comes with a simple, clean web interface for easy management.
+Requires an admin account stored locally with a salted and hashed password.

 <img src="https://github.com/ReverendRetro/SimpleDiscordRSS/blob/main/MainPage-1.png?raw=true">